-Social capital is an important background for providing social aspects of sustainable development.
-High level of social capital ensures the facilitation of initiatives of community members and authorities in prioritization and solution of local level problems.
-As an important precondition to high level of social capital, the community members should possess a high level of trust to each other, to the authorities, an ability to self-organize themselves, to cooperate with each other and with the governance.
+To study the effect of social capital, it is also important to understand better the sense of this concept and to see how one can achieve a high of social capital and sustainability as a potential consequence.
+As an important precondition of a high level of social capital, the community members should possess a high level of trust to each other, to the authorities, an ability to self-organize themselves, to cooperate with each other and with the governance.
 At the same time all these characteristics can stand for the consequences of high level of social capital.
+Thus, social capital is a complex concept.
+Therefore, it is important to determine the sense, structure and the methods of measurement of social capital.

-Defining the concept of social capital we follow the way how Carpenter (2002) defines the primitives of social capital: "... the primitives of the concept of social capital are those characteristics of individuals including trust, trustworthiness, reciprocity, generosity and the propensity to cooperate in social dilemmas that make economic activity possible when contracts are hard to enforce" (Carpenter, p.
+Defining the concept of social capital we follow the way how Carpenter1 (2002) defines the primitives of social capital: "... the primitives of the concept of social capital are those characteristics of individuals including trust, trustworthiness, reciprocity, generosity and the propensity to cooperate in social dilemmas that make economic activity possible when contracts are hard to enforce" (Carpenter, p.
 119).
 This definition reflects the main characteristics which, as mentioned above, can stand both for the preconditions and consequences of high level of social capital.

 We will use survey and experimental methods to measure the level of social capital in Sumy region.
 According to Carpenter (2002) these methods are complements to each other, they offset the drawbacks of each other and thus their combination can give the most reliable results in the analysis of social capital.
+We have already started a survey process in Sumy region using the worked out survey methodology.

-As a survey method we will use the questionnaire designed based on the Integrated Questionnaire for the Measurement of Social Capital worked out by the World Bank, The World Values Survey, The European Social Survey, and The Social Capital Question Bank, which is based on the Office for National Statistics survey matrix.
+As a survey method we are using the questionnaire designed based on the Integrated Questionnaire for the Measurement of Social Capital worked out by the World Bank, The World Values Survey, The European Social Survey, and The Social Capital Question Bank, which is based on the Office for National Statistics survey matrix.
 We designed the questionnaire taking the specificity of Ukrainian communities into account.

-Eight components are considered in our questionnaire: traditions of the community; information and communication; empowerment and political action; trust; solidarity and inclusion; general norms; collective action and cooperation; and general characteristics of the community which also include information on groups and networks and the quality of life in the community.
+We are planning to use factor analysis to isolate subsuming components of social capital.
+Initially, eight components are considered in our questionnaire: traditions of the community; information and communication; empowerment and political action; trust; solidarity and inclusion; general norms; collective action and cooperation; and general characteristics of the community which also include information on groups and networks and the quality of life in the community.

 Specification of these components will allow us to understand the structure of social capital.
-We are planning to disentangle the determinants, dimensions and results of social capital using factor analysis.
+One can distinguish determinants, dimensions and results of social capital.
+A relative agreement regarding the dimensions of social capital exists in scientific circles.
+However, discussions still exist regarding determinants and results of this concept.

-The survey method, first, will allow us to double check the results of planned economic experiment.
-Second, the public good game, which we are going to use as an experimental method, will not allow us to measure such important social aspect as the ability to interact with the authorities.
+The survey method will also allow us to double check the results of planned economic experiment.
+Third, the public good game, which we are going to use as an experimental method, will not allow us to measure such important social aspect as the ability to interact with the authorities.
 The game captures just the interaction between the community members.
 However the survey contains the set of questions related to interaction with the governance.
 The questionnaire also includes the questions, which ask respondents to define the changes of certain issues over time.
-It is important since we will be able to see whether the social capital changes over time and to analyze the trend of changes for different communities, and then to choose the communities with similar trend for comparison.
-We are already conducting a survey.
+It is important since we will be able to see whether the social capital changes over time and to analyze the trend of changes for different communities.